Cosine similarity: Otsuka–Ochiai coefficient

 In biology, there is a similar concept known as the Otsuka–Ochiai coefficient named after Yanosuke Otsuka (also spelled as Ōtsuka, Ootsuka or Otuka, 大塚 弥之助) and Akira Ochiai (落合 明), also known as the Ochiai–Barkman or Ochiai coefficient, which can be represented as:

 Here, $A$ and $B$ are sets, and $|A|$ is the number of elements in $A$.
 If sets are represented as bit vectors, the Otsuka–Ochiai coefficient can be seen to be the same as the cosine similarity.
+It is identical to the score introduced by Godfrey Thomson.

-In a recent book, the coefficient is misattributed to another Japanese researcher with the family name Otsuka.
+In a recent book, the coefficient is tentatively misattributed to another Japanese researcher with the family name Otsuka.
 The confusion arises because in 1957 Akira Ochiai attributes the coefficient only to Otsuka (no first name mentioned) by citing an article by Ikuso Hamai (浜井 生三), who in turn cites the original 1936 article by Yanosuke Otsuka.

 Properties

 The most noteworthy property of cosine similarity is that it reflects a relative, rather than absolute, comparison of the individual vector dimensions.
-For any constant $a$ and vector $V$, the vectors $V$ and $aV$ are maximally similar.
+For any positive constant $a$ and vector $V$, the vectors $V$ and $aV$ are maximally similar.
 The measure is thus most appropriate for data where frequency is more important than absolute values; notably, term frequency in documents.

 However more recent metrics with a grounding in information theory, such as Jensen–Shannon, SED, and triangular divergence have been shown to have improved semantics in at least some contexts.